awsdocs/aws-systems-manager-user-guide/doc_source/integrations-community.md

   *Published August 2017*
 + [Join a Microsoft Active Directory Domain with Parameter Store and Amazon EC2 Systems Manager Documents](http://aws.amazon.com/blogs/mt/join-a-microsoft-active-directory-domain-with-parameter-store-and-amazon-ec2-systems-manager-documents/)

-  Read about a scenario for centralized configuration management, with an example of joining EC2 instances to a Microsoft Active Directory\.
+  Read about a scenario for centralized configuration management, with an example of joining Amazon Elastic Compute Cloud \(Amazon EC2\) instances to a Microsoft Active Directory\.
 This post shows you how to launch an EC2 instance that consumes and uses configuration values stored as Parameter Store parameters to join your Active Directory domain\.

   *Published June 2017*
 +  [Use Parameter Store to securely access secrets and config data in AWS CodeDeploy](http://aws.amazon.com/blogs/mt/use-parameter-store-to-securely-access-secrets-and-config-data-in-aws-codedeploy/)